KillerBOSS2019/TPLoLPlugin/README.md

 This Plugin is made for TouchPortal to intergrade LoL

 # Installation
-NOTE: This Only Support Windows for now ill add Mac version once v1 comes out To Install this download Win-TPLoLPlugin.tpp if your on Windows go to TouchPortal and import the plugin & Reboot TP again Now you have nothing to do just setup your page :D & Play
+NOTE: This Only Support Windows
+To Install this download Win-TPLoLPlugin.tpp if your on Windows go to TouchPortal and import the plugin & Reboot TP again Now you have nothing to do just setup your page :D & Play